adityaprashar01/CaliX/README.md

 The key question is:

 **Did this product find a real wedge in an ignored user segment, and is the loop strong enough to become a habit?**

+## License
+This project is licensed under the MIT License.

+## Pricing
+Calix uses a parent subscription model with a free tier, a ₹499/month premium plan, and a school pilot model.

+## Safety
+Calix is designed with parent-linked child accounts, role separation, no open chat between kids, limited positive-only social interactions, and privacy-aware handling of minor data.